 One thing that becomes apparent seeing the old postcards next to recent pictures of Chicago is the elegance its citizens and visitors—and the rest of the world—have lost.
 In vintage shots, ladies and gentlemen stroll in dresses and suits; in contemporary photos, slobs stumble in shorts and T-shirts.

 Some postcards are arranged one or two per page, others four or six per page.
-A few cover two full pages of the book—such as one showing Navy Pier in the 1940s, and another of Adams and State streets at the dawn of the 20th century.
+A few of the postcards cover two full pages of the book—such as one that shows Navy Pier in the 1940s, and another of Adams and State streets at the dawn of the 20th century.

 For Chicagoans, the book is a rare pleasure.
 Other readers might feel like the recipients of those postcards so long ago: They’ll wish they were here.